AgnitumuS/ubjs/packages/codemirror-full/README.md

 CodeMirror with plugins for UnityBase

-The main purpose of this package is to create a boundle for CodeMirror + CodeMirror plugins + jshint for use it inside UnityBase platform
+The main purpose of this package is to create a bundle for CodeMirror + CodeMirror plugins + jshint for using it inside UnityBase platform.

-We can't  boundle a original for several reason^
+We can't  bundle an original version of CodeMirror for several reasons:

- - it use old version of lodash
+ - it uses an old version of lodash
- - we can't use jshint form SystemJS because it require node build-in module "events"
+ - we can't use jshint from SystemJS because it requires node's build-in module "events"